-Daily Kitchen Habits That Support a Clean, Calm Home
+Daily Kitchen Habits That Support A Clean, Calm Home

 The kitchen is one of the most active spaces in the home.
 Meals are prepared here, dishes are washed, and people come and go throughout the day.
 Because it’s used so frequently, small messes tend to appear quickly — crumbs on counters, dishes in the sink, moisture in the air.
 None of these are problems on their own, but when they build up, the kitchen can start to feel difficult to manage.